mbabynames search ✿

 Titan Grey

-"noble and strong" (Titan) meets "grey-haired" (Grey).
+"great one" (Titan) meets "grey-haired" (Grey).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Titan needs a shorter middle to stay balanced.
 Grey does that.

 Titan Drake